mikiya09/ComSci/c++_concept.md

     [+]: abstract data type (ADT) is the same concept -> you write declaration and implement in a separate file, programmers who need your class just need to know the method you have described in the .h (header file), no need for details

+    < basic rule when making ADT >
+    [1]. make all the mmeber variables private members of the class [2]. make each of the basic operations that the programmer needs a public member function of the class, and fully specify how to use each such member functions [3]. make any helping functions private member function